 This sheet is about exposure to adalimumab in pregnancy and while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on published research studies.
+It should not take the place of medical care and advice from your healthcare provider.

 What is adalimumab?

-Adalimumab is a medication that has been used to treat autoimmune diseases such as rheumatoid arthritis, psoriatic arthritis, plaque psoriasis, ankylosing spondylitis, and ulcerative colitis.
-Adalimumab is called a tumor necrosis factor (TNF) inhibitor because it binds and blocks TNF.
-TNF is a substance in the body that causes inflammation in the joints, spine, and skin.
+Adalimumab is a medication used to treat autoimmune diseases such as rheumatoid arthritis, psoriatic arthritis, plaque psoriasis, ankylosing spondylitis, and inflammatory bowel disease (IBD), which includes ulcerative colitis and Crohn’s disease.
+Adalimumab is a tumor necrosis factor (TNF) inhibitor, meaning it blocks TNF, a substance that causes inflammation in the joints, spine, and skin.
 Adalimumab is sold under the brand name Humira®.

 I am taking adalimumab, but I would like to stop taking it before getting pregnant.
-How long does the drug stay in the body?
+How long does the drug stay in my body?

-People eliminate medication at different rates.
-In healthy adults, it takes up to 12 weeks (3 months), on average, for most of the adalimumab to be gone from the body.
-There is one case report of person who stopped adalimumab at week 16 of their pregnancy.
-Medication levels were found in their blood and the umbilical cord blood at time of delivery 21 weeks later.
+The time it takes the body to metabolize (process) medication is not the same for everyone.
+In healthy non-pregnant adults, it takes up to 12 weeks (3 months), on average, for most of the adalimumab to be gone from the body.
+One case report described a woman who stopped adalimumab at 16 weeks of pregnancy.
+At delivery, 21 weeks later, the medication was still found in her blood and in the baby’s umbilical cord blood.

 I take adalimumab.
 Can it make it harder for me to get pregnant?

-Does taking adalimumab increase the chance for miscarriage?
+Does taking adalimumab increase the chance of miscarriage?

 Does taking adalimumab increase the chance of birth defects?